Airtnp/Notes/Papers/System/kafka.md

       * one can register a watcher on a path & get notified when children of a path or value of a path has changed
       * a path can be created as ephemeral, creating client gone → removed path
       * replicate data to multiple servers
-      * broker registray (hostname, port, topics, partitions, ephemeral) → Zookeeper
+      * broker registry (hostname, port, topics, partitions, ephemeral) → Zookeeper
       * consumer registry (consumer group, topics, ephemeral) → Zookeeper
       * consumer group with 1 ownership (ephemeral) registry + 1 offset (persistent) registry → Zookeeper
         * ownership: 1 path for every subscribed partition, path value is the id of the consumer currently consuming this partition (owns)